sagarsharma029/Emotion-Recognition-openCV/README.md

 -Use fer-real-time for Emotion recognition using facial recognition.
 It provides output with accuracy above 90%.

--Use fer-model-trainer to tain your own model, but I have already provided 2 pre-trained models with different epochs for training them.
+-Use fer-model-trainer to tain your own model, but I have already provided 2 pre-trained models with different epochs used for training them.

 -Final.py has the added functionality of recognising emotions using voice with NLP, but it is not reliable for now.